 DRAGEN ORA (formerly Enancio's Lena) lossless genomic data compression is now available on-instrument with the NextSeq 1000/2000 Sequencing System and also on the DRAGEN server v3.8.Learn More About NextSeq 1000/20000

 Illumina is committed to delivering innovative sequencing technologies, and to helping customers manage growing volumes of data output that result from the proliferation of sequencing-based research.
-Enancio’s genomic data compression technology offers optimal levels of speed and efficiency, and nicely complements other Illumina informatics solutions.
+Genomic data compression technology from Enancio, now known as DRAGEN ORA (original read archive) compression, offers optimal levels of speed and efficiency, and nicely complements other Illumina informatics solutions.